Domestic Work is An Obstacle for Women When Discussing Matrimonial Property

 ‘Women in rural Kenya work on average about 52 hours a week, men work only 42’.(UNDP, 1995.
 Human Development Report, Valuing women’s work: p.
 92)

-If we valued domestic work as highly as the world values paid work, it is possible women would not face as many problems such as this issue of providing evidence for matrimonial property.
+If we valued domestic work as highly as the world values paid work, it is possible women would not face as many problems such as the issue of providing evidence for the matrimonial property.
 We must find the gaps in the law and provide informative legislation that can guide the judges to make the fairest decision possible.

 How do we go about making a fairer decision?